girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML API AND ITS APPLICATIONS.md

 ### Check if Geolocation is supported

-If supported, run the getCurrentPosition() method.
-If not, display a message to the user If the getCurrentPosition() method is successful, it returns a coordinates object to the function specified in the parameter (showPosition)
+-If supported, run the getCurrentPosition() method.
+If not, display a message to the user

+-If the getCurrentPosition() method is successful, it returns a coordinates object to the function specified in the parameter (showPosition)

-The showPosition() function outputs the Latitude and Longitude The example above is a very basic Geolocation script, with no error handling
+-The showPosition() function outputs the Latitude and Longitude

+The example above is a very basic Geolocation script, with no error handling

 ## Output